jamie-mct/draft_twitch_viewers_patch/README.md

-﻿# Draft Twitch Viewers — unofficial underscore-safe / uncensored build
+﻿# Draft Twitch Viewers — unofficial underscore-safee patch

 This is an **unofficial modified build** of **Draft Twitch Viewers** for Kerbal Space Program.